How to Plan an Amazing Seattle to San Francisco Road Trip

 Instead, let’s talk about what airports to fly in and out of if you’re planning on flying to the west coast.

-This one is far less complicated.
-There’s only really one major airport in the Seattle area – Seattle-Tacoma International Airport (SEA).
-It’s about 30 minutes south of the core of Seattle, but it’s well-connected to the city.
+Seattle is an easy one.
+There’s only really one major airport in the Seattle area, Seattle-Tacoma International Airport (SEA).

 There’s a second, much smaller airport – Paine Field (PAE) – just north of Seattle, but the convenience of flying out of a small airport (and time saved going through security) is offset by the fact that it has very, very few flights available.

-Flying into San Francisco can be a bit of a nightmare thanks to weather delays caused by the infamous fog that flows in and out of the city in the morning and afternoon.
-We lived in San Francisco for almost a decade, and experienced those delays firsthand.
+Flying in or out of San Francisco can be a bit of a nightmare thanks to weather delays caused by the infamous fog that flows in and out of the city in the morning and afternoon.

 You have two airport options in the San Francisco area.

 First is San Francisco International Airport (SFO) which is the bigger airport with more direct flight options.
-It’s also the most convenient airport for getting into San Francisco itself.
-However, it’s also the airport that is most famous for delays.
+It’s also the most convenient airport for access to San Francisco itself.

-The second airport option in the Bay Area is Oakland International Airport (OAK), which is across the Bay Bridge in Oakland, California.
 It’s a smaller airport with fewer flight options, it’s a little harder to get into San Francisco, but it isn’t subject to the fog, and therefore usually has fewer weather delays.

 DO NOT FLY INTO SAN JOSE.
 It’s over an hour south of San Francisco, sometimes more with the ugly Silicon Valley traffic that clogs up the freeways there.